S-Abhishekk/S-Abhishekk/README.md

 <h1 align="center">Hi 👋, I'm Abhishek Singh</h1>
-<h3 align="center">I'm a third-year student at UPES Dehradun with a knack for solving complex problems and a passion for crafting seamless web experiences.</h3>
+<h3 align="center">I'm a third-year student at University of Petroleum and Energy Studies Dehradun with a knack for solving complex problems and a passion for crafting seamless web experiences.</h3>